openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

 For these models, there are some further rules and regulations to follow in order to be presented in a unified way.
 This helps to understand and, above all, use them (i.e., implementing OIH Connectors for applications to be integrated with - respectively via - an OIH).

+### Organisatory

+* Create a new folder within the _MasterDataModel folder_ and name it equally to the domain the model is provided for
+* The first page of the folder has to follow the structure of the [ReadmeTemplate](MasterDataModels/ReadmeTemplate.md) to guarantee a unified description of all master data models

 ### Naming Conventions

 #### Types and Properties